mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 - Copying the initial collection and making the change, before "freezing it".
 - <strike>More work for the garbage collector.</strike>

-As we saw from "[Boost the Performance of an AngularJS Application Using Immutable Data - Part 2](http://blog.mgechev.com/2015/04/11/immutability-in-angularjs-immutablejs-part-2/)", the second is not such a big concern but copying the entire data structure slows us down significantly.
+In "[Boost the Performance of an AngularJS Application Using Immutable Data - Part 2](http://blog.mgechev.com/2015/04/11/immutability-in-angularjs-immutablejs-part-2/)"we saw that the second point is not such a big concern but copying the entire data structure slows us down significantly.

-The data structure described in this blog post could be [found at my GitHub profile](https://github.com/mgechev/versionable-collections).
+The data structure described in this blog post could be [found at my GitHub profile](https://github.com/mgechev/versionable-collections), it does further optimizations for even faster collection data bindings..

 ## Optimization Options